 About Wall Hung Bathroom Sinks

-Also referred to as wall-hung and floating sinks, wall mount bathroom sinks are attached and mounted directly on the wall without the support of a pedestal or a vanity.
-They are open underneath, giving a streamlined look and a minimalist feeling to your bathroom.
-Though maybe not the most exciting choice for residential applications, wall mounted lavatories are often the best solution for a smaller bathroom with a limited amount of space.
+Also referred to as wall-hung and floating sinks, wall mount bathroom sinks are attached and mounted directly on the wall without supporting a pedestal or a vanity.
+They are open underneath, giving your bathroom a streamlined look and a minimalist feeling.
+However, maybe not be the most exciting choice for residential applications; wall-mounted lavatories are often the best solution for a smaller bathroom with limited space.
 Typically, they are also affordable.
 It doesn't take an expert to install one, but they can be a little tricky.
 If this sounds like the bathroom sink for you, then you are in the right place.

-Before we get into all the reasons why you should go with a wall mount option, there is one significant disadvantage to consider.
+Before we understand why you should go with a wall mount option, there is one significant disadvantage to consider.
 The setup doesn't allow you to store and obscure toiletries and cleaning supplies underneath.

 Why Buy Wall-Mounted Bathroom Sinks?

 There are many reasons to consider a wall mount configuration, but the most common is space.
 It is perfect for smaller bathrooms.
-With the extra visible floor space, your restroom will appear to be larger.
-Another consideration is that the open space underneath is accommodating to people in wheelchairs.
+With the extra visible floor space, your restroom will appear larger.
+Another consideration is that the open space underneath accommodates people in wheelchairs.
 Here are some other advantages and benefits:

-- Greater Flexibility - During installation, you can conveniently adjust how high or low the sink sits.
-Make it low enough for young children who are struggling to reach the tap.
-Or if you have abnormally tall users, install it high up on the wall, taller than the average vanity or pedestal.
+Greater Flexibility - You can conveniently adjust how high or low the sink sits during installation.
+Make it low enough for young children struggling to reach the tap.
+Or, if you have abnormally tall users, install it high up on the wall, taller than the average vanity or pedestal.

 When you shop for your new wall-mount lavatory sink, you will want to weigh all the different options:

-- Acrylic - newer sinks are often made of this material, and they're getting more and more popular.
+Acrylic - newer sinks are often made of this material and are getting increasingly popular.
 Acrylic sinks are lightweight and scratch resistant.
-They have a non-porous surface that is easy-to-clean using non-abrasives.
+They have a non-porous surface that is easy to clean using non-abrasives.

-Most all of the wall mount bathroom sinks that we offer are in the shades of white.
-You will want to be sure to match the white of your sink to the white shade of your toilet.
-If you accidentally mismatch them, the darker of the two whites will appear to be dirty.
+Most of the wall-mount bathroom sinks that we offer in shades of white.
+You will want to match the white of your sink to the white shade of your toilet.
+If you accidentally mismatch them, the darker of the two whites will appear dirty.

-- Sedona Beige - an off-white, it should be matched with a beige toilet.
+Sedona Beige - an off-white, should be matched with a beige toilet.

 Shapes and Sizes

 Choosing the right size and shape wall mount lavatory is easy.
 There is no hole to cut in your countertop.
 It doesn't have to fit nicely on a pedestal.
-You just measure to make sure your space is large enough for the wall-mount installation, and that's it.
+You measure to ensure your space is large enough for the wall-mount installation, and that's it.
 The two most common shapes are:

-- Rectangular - holds more volume than oval sinks and they tend to offer more flat surface area (for placement of your soap, toothbrush, razor, etc.).
+Rectangular - holds more volume than oval sinks, and they tend to offer a more flat surface area (for placement of your soap, toothbrush, razor, etc.).

 Tips for Wall Mount Sink Installs

 The right installation will make all the difference.
 Be aware that wall mount installs present unique problems.
-For example, you need to have a secure way to mount the sink.
-Take the time to plan your project, so it goes off without a hitch.
+For example, you need a secure way to mount the sink.
+Take the time to plan your project so it goes off without a hitch.
 Here is an overview of the installation process:

-- Position the mounting plate and use it as a template to drill your pilot holes.
+Position the mounting plate as a template to drill your pilot holes.
 If your sink does not include a mounting plate, you'll have to use the sink to mark and identify where to drill.

-- Drill your pilot holes for the lag screws and/or other fasteners included with your sink.
+Drill your pilot holes for the lag screws and other fasteners included with your sink.
 For a tile wall, use a masonry bit.

-- Use lag screws or other fasteners to secure your sink, attaching the mounting plate to your blocking.
-After screwing in the first fastener, make sure the mounting plate or the sink is level before putting in the other screws.
+Use lag screws or other fasteners to secure your sink, attaching the mounting plate to your blocking.
+After screwing in the first fastener, ensure the mounting plate or the sink is level before putting in the other screws.

 Save on Wall Mount Bathroom Sinks

-Shop around and check out all the design and dimension options to find the right fit for you.
+Shop around and check out all the design and dimension options to find the right fit.
 Use the chat feature if you need help finding the right bathroom sink to match your style and personality.
 The brands we carry include:

-Whether you're looking for a sink for your bathroom or you're remodeling your bathroom, we offer a wide range of wall mount lavatory sinks.
-Take advantage of an enormous selection of discount wall-mounted lavatory sinks right here at PlumbersStock.
+Whether you're looking for a sink for your bathroom or you're remodeling your bathroom, we offer a wide range of wall-mount lavatory sinks.
+Take advantage of an enormous selection of discount wall-mounted lavatory sinks at PlumbersStock.